Saralea Stewart

 About me

-With over ten years experience in providing therapeutic relationships to a range of clients.
-Over 9 years experience of working with young people and students and now working with private clients and IAPT patients.
+I am an LGBTQIA + counsellor with over ten years experience in providing therapeutic relationships to a range of clients including young people and students, LGBTQIA+ private clients and IAPT patients.

 My first class Honours Degree in psychotherapy and counselling concentrated upon the theory of personality.
 Issues my client bring to me come from a broad spectrum.